ranveign/django-by-errors/doc/index.rst

 There is a way to connect two models together in a very generic way.
 This is called a "many to many relation".
 In this case that would be too simple, as we need to add properties to the intermediate table.
-With `ManyToMany`_ we would be able to say what ingredients we need, but now how much of what ingredient we need in the recipe.
+With `ManyToMany`_ we would be able to say what ingredients we need, but not how much of it we need in the recipe.

 .. _ManyToMany: https://docs.djangoproject.com/en/dev/topics/db/examples/many_to_many/